JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 Which way would you like to go next?"
 Allowing the game to become a RPG would simplify the storyline and make this more unniversal for younger children.

+# Addtional files to support run.py
+- General.py hosts 'global' functions such as the slowprint: for all text to add to user experience; escape key:  allows the user to escape the game and return to the intro scene, and the check user input: which checks if input is blank and provides a prompt to user.
+- Emojis.py hosts the Emoji() class with all emoji unicodes, this is then sourced in run.py and used as part of a string.
+- Statements.py hosts the statements for each function called in run.py that follows the reusable function 'slowPrintExit().
+This was created to simplify code and cut repetition.

+# Frameworks and libraries used
+- Sys used for slowprint() on general.py
+- Time used for slowprint() on general.py
+- Pyglet import key for key arrows
+- Pyfiglet for termainal header - ASCII art
+- Emojis import Emoji - for emojis.py, run.py and statements.py

 ## Design

+Index.html displays a background image of a vivid colourful ocean bed.
+White headings and footer have been styled to stand out in the foreground.

 ### Validator Testing

-## Examples:
+## Examples

 ### PEP8

 ### Solved Bugs

 - Terminal identified a number of indentation errors - quickly resolved with human eye.

 - Exit function would not work as parentheses included each individual function to call, fixed by calling main function, with all other functions inside.
 Thus, avoided repetition in code.
 Added a reusable function.

-- Import pygame, import os from OSMOD and import pynput would not provide the correct import of the keyborad needed to link user pressed keys and user input to the game.
+- Import pygame, import os from OSMOD , import pynput and import Tkinter * would not provide the correct import of the keyboard needed to link user pressed keys and user input to the game.
 Instead, pyglet key has been imported.

 - Emoji class use: All of attributes in the emojis.py file had the same names as methods, which conflicted and was repeated code.
 Emojis.py has 1 class and calls the class in run.py and statements.py at the string ie. "+ emoji_choice.seaturtle".